-On 5 November 2015 the Commonwealth Treasury released exposure draft legislation to implement the 12 May 2015 Budget announcement that a roll-over would be introduced to allow small businesses to change their legal structure without incurring a capital gains tax (CGT) liability.
-The Tax and Superannuation Laws Amendment (2015 Measures No 6) Bill 2015: Small business restructure rollovers (the Bill) is drawn even more widely than the original announcement suggested.
+On 5 November 2015 the Commonwealth Treasury released exposure draft legislation to implement the 12 May 2015 Budget announcement that a roll-over would be introduced to allow small businesses to change their legal structure without incurring a capital gains tax ("CGT") liability.
+The Tax and Superannuation Laws Amendment (2015 Measures No 6) Bill 2015: Small business restructure rollovers ("the Bill") is drawn even more widely than the original announcement suggested.
 Not only can CGT assets be transferred without a tax cost but an entire business can be moved to another entity without CGT and also without tax on the transfers of trading stock, depreciating assets or other revenue assets.

 Given the recent State budget announcements in South Australia there is a very real prospect that significant restructures could take place without prohibitive tax costs.